 Sometimes they would email one or two hours before they would be in the studio, and expect you to be there ready to show them something.
 But they never would make a sign up sheet - that was too much like putting one person above another.
 Rather they would start at one end of the studio and make their way across.
 Since these visits were so erratic, the tutors would then spend more than an hour with each person, leading to a never-ending studio day.

-The worst was in my final year.
+The worst time was in my final year.
 The instructors were completely hands-off.
-They basically handed us a vague project brief at the beginning of the semester and put up some tentative dates for reviews, and then waved bye-bye.
+They basically handed us a vague project brief at the beginning of the semester and put up some tentative dates for reviews, and then disappeared.
 Studio instruction was not seen as important.
 Desk crits were not seen as important.
 Emailed questions about pressing issues were not seen as important.
 If you have questions, you should ask the Danish students and not the instructors.

 We went 3 or 4 weeks at a time without seeing a tutor.
 When they did decide to show up, it would usually conflict with another class we had, so we had to decide between missing a class and speaking with our design tutor.
 There were no lectures associated with design studio.
 There were no handouts.
 No readings.
 No discussions.
 Just yourself... floating along, trying to make something of an ambiguous project brief.